darktable-org/darktable/.github/ISSUE_TEMPLATE/bug_report.md

  - Can you reproduce with another Darktable version(s)? **yes with version x-y-z / no**
  - Can you reproduce with a RAW or Jpeg or both? **RAW-file-format/Jpeg/both**
- - Are the steps above reproduce with a fresh edit (i.e. after discarding history)? **yes/no**
+ - Are the steps above reproducible with a fresh edit (i.e. after discarding history)? **yes/no**
- - If the issue is with the output image, attach an XMP if (you'll have to change the extension to `.txt`)
+ - If the issue is with the output image, attach an XMP file if (you'll have to change the extension to `.txt`)
  - Is the issue still present using an empty/new config-dir (e.g. start darktable with --configdir "/tmp")? **yes/no**